Beyond Burgers are typically fried, but if that’s not an option for some reason, you can certainly cook them in the oven.

 - Preheat your oven to 400F

-- Put thawed Beyond Burgers on a cooking tray (no oil needed)
+- Put thawed Beyond Burgers on a cooking tray (no oil needed) and season them (more on that below)

 - Cook for 12-15 minutes (or until an internal temperature of 165F) and remove.
 Flip half way to two thirds of the way through.